Phantom Sponges: Exploiting Non-Maximum Suppression to Attack Deep Object Detectors: Evaluation

-\paragraph{Executing the attack on a GPU vs. CPU.} We tested the attack for different values of $\alpha$ and $\epsilon$ on a GPU and a CPU.
-The attack works efficiently on both of the devices, increasing the inference running time proportionally for different UAPs.
-For example, Figure~\ref{fig:gpucpu} presents the GPU and CPU inference time results on two different UAPs.
-It is possible to see that the inference running time results for the UAP that was created with $\epsilon$=70 and $\alpha$=1.0 values are four times longer than results of the UAP that was created with $\epsilon$=30 and $\alpha$=0.7 values, for both GPU and CPU.
-In addition, we can observe that our UAP substantially increases the NMS processing time portion out of the total end-to-end detection process time compared to it's portion in the clean image.
+\textbf{Executing the attack on different hardware platforms.} We evaluated the attack with different values of $\lambda_i$ and $\epsilon$ on both a GPU and a CPU.
+The attack works efficiently on both platforms, increasing the inference time similarly with different UAPs.
+Figure~\ref{fig:gpucpu} presents the GPU and CPU inference time results with three different UAPs.

-\paragraph{Generic (common) UAP.} As note earlier, YOLOv5 has several version varying in their size.
-During the experiments, we proved that all these networks are individually vulnerable to our attack.
-However, our UAP does not seem to be transferable to the other YOLO networks and to other object detection models.
-Nonetheless, in our experiments we show that it is possible to build a common UAP that efficiently attacks different models by using the ensemble technique.
-Specifically, in our experiments, we created UAPs that were randomly trained on two different sized YOLO's networks.

-We found that the attack manages to produce successful common UAPs for the two models the UAPs were trained on.
-For example, a UAP that was created with $\epsilon$=70 and $\alpha$=1.0 values and was trained on YOLOv5s (small) and YOLOv5m (medium), adds an average of 21K predictions for these two models (while, the UAP that was trained only on the YOLOv5s network with the same parameter values, adds an average of 22.5K predictions to an image).
-Another UAP that was created with $\epsilon$=30 and $\alpha$=0.8 values and was trained on YOLOv5n (nano) and YOLOv5m, adds an average of 10.9K predictions to the YOLOv5m and an average of 8.5k predictions to the YOLOv5n network (while, the UAP that was trained only on the YOLOv5m model using the same values, adds an average of 12K predictions to an image).

-These results indicate that an attacker aimed at performing the attack does not need to know the type/version of the attacked model.
-In order to generate a successful attack, one UAP trained on an ensemble of models can be generated and still be effective.
+\textbf{UAPs for different models.} To demonstrate the universality of our attack, we evaluated it on three different versions of YOLO: YOLOv3, YOLOv4, and YOLOv5s.
+The results presented in Figure~\ref{fig:diff_arch} show that the attack is effective on the three models, performing in a similar way across different configurations.
+We can see that YOLOv3 is the least robust model, with the attack increasing the amount of candidates (and consequently the total time) the most.
+Interestingly, YOLOv4 is more robust than YOLOv5 due to its two-phase training procedure, in which the backbone is pretrained on the ImageNet~\cite{russakovsky2015imagenet} dataset and only later fine-tuned on the MS-COCO~\cite{lin2014microsoft} dataset for object detection, as opposed to YOLOv5 which is trained from scratch on MS-COCO.